 By running fades with the

-matching the provided uuid if such a virtualenv exists.
+virtualenv matching the provided UUID if such a virtualenv exists (one easy

 Another way to clean up the cache is to remove all venvs that haven’t been used for some time.